Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Technological Items/Nanite Capsules.md

 | 6  | Nanites form a protective shell around your weakest areas.
 You gain 25 temporary Hit Points (or 30 if you’re a construct) that expire at the end of the duration.                                                            |

 **Source**:: _Alien Archive 4 pg.
 39_
-**Level** 14;
+**Level**:: 14
 **Price**::  12
-**Hands** —; **Bulk** —
+**Hands** —
+**Bulk**:: —

 ### Description

 As a move action, you can swallow this silvery, one-time-use pill to hopefully gain an edge on the competition, though you risk deleterious side effects.
-Roll 1d6 on the table below to determine the nanite capsule’s effect; each effect lasts for 1 hour, and you can be under the effect of only one nanite capsule at a time.
+Roll 1d6 on the table below to determine the nanite capsule’s effect each effect lasts for 1 hour, and you can be under the effect of only one nanite capsule at a time.